 Wherever you go today, you’ll want to stay in touch and the IONIQ makes it all possible with Bluetooth, as well as Apple CarPlay and Android Auto, bringing you a host of apps on compatible smartphones.
 And you can be sure your phone is always ready for action, thanks to the wireless charging function.
 Whether your thing is voice or music, it’ll sound better through the Infinity premium surround-sound system, its eight speakers, subwoofer and external amplifier on the Premium SE, whilst Clari-Fi technology can restore digitally repressed sound.
 There’s also an excellent satellite navigation system with a free seven-year subscription to LIVE Services to make sure you’ll not only know where you’re going, but you’ll have the most up-to-date info on traffic issues, weather and speed cameras.

-Other safety technologies available on the Hyundai IONIQ range include:
+Other safety technologies available on the Hyundai IONIQ range include the Blind Spot Detection System and Rear Cross Traffic Alert.

-For the IONIQ Hybrid and the IONIQ Hybrid, there are three trim levels to choose from: the SE, the Premium and the Premium SE.
+For the IONIQ Hybrid, there are three trim levels to choose from: the SE, the Premium and the Premium SE.
 For the IONIQ Plug-in Hybrid and the IONIQ Electric, there are two trim levels available: the Premium and the Premium SE.
+Both the Hybrid and the Plug-in Hybrid include the Towing Pack in their standard specification.

 IONIQ Hybrid and IONIQ Plug-in Hybrid Trim Levels